26 Graphic Designer Resume Examples That Work in 2026

 Design can become a key contributor to success, but only if you demonstrate how design is related to growth.
 There are various ways you can measure your impact on your graphic designer resume:

-- Online success: if you’re dealing with digital design projects like a website or email marketing, it’s easy to trace metrics like engagement and conversions.
-A/B tests may also help you compare particular design details to determine which projects perform best.
+• Online success: If you’re dealing with digital design projects like a website or email marketing, it’s easy to trace metrics like engagement and conversions.
+A/B and usability testing may also help you compare particular design details to determine which projects perform best.

-How to show quantifiable impact on a design resume
+Show quantifiable impact and software proficiency on a design resume

 Recruiters love numbers—give it to them.
-Metrics show that you don’t just design—you deliver results.
+Metrics show that you don’t just create visual design, you deliver results.

 Examples: